 However, this is not difficult to do.
 Follow trainer Doggy Dan’s 5 Golden Rules and you will start to see changes in how your dog interacts with you in no time.

 While some dogs do communicate by making some “talking noises”, all dogs communicate with you and each other by barking.
 Your dog is trying to tell you something, using the only language that she knows.

 Some dog training “experts” talk about stopping all barking, but that is really not a good idea.

 Let’s look at the different types of dog barking:

 - Barking at the door – When someone rings the doorbell or parks in your driveway, your dog may bark to alert you to the fact that you have company.
 To your dog, this is a potential intruder and the situation needs to be assessed.
 Is this person OK or not?
 If you don’t take charge and make the decision, your dog will assume the responsibility.

 - Barking in the yard – This is often the same kind of situation.
 Your dog may feel that he has to protect the other pack or family members.
 This kind of barking can be a little more complicated though, because your dog could be talking to another dog, trying to get someone to come over to see him or even telling you that the neighbors have a new wheel barrow in their yard (possibly a threat to you).

 Take a look at this video where Doggy Dan demonstrates how to get this little Bichon Frise to stop barking when its owner leaves the house.
 Notice that putting on shoes is a signal that someone will be leaving soon.
 The “going to leave” signal could be getting your pocketbook or putting on a jacket or sweater.

-While this video which was an actual consulting call, makes it seem quite easy.
+While this video was an actual consulting call and it makes the training seem quite easy.
 But, in order to make this work, you still need to show your dog that you are in charge.
 To do that, you have to follow the 5 Golden Rules.

-You can access all 129 training videos for just $1 now.
+You can access all of Dan’s 129 training videos for just $1 now.